-The South Pratt Parkway Bridge was built in 1970 and is approaching the end of its useful life.
+The South Pratt Parkway Bridge was built in the late 1970s and is approaching the end of its useful life.
 The bridge is too narrow for the traffic volumes that cross it daily, classifying it as “functionally obsolete” per the Colorado Department of Transportation's biannual bridge reports.

 The bridge replacement is happening concurrently with the larger project known as Resilient St. Vrain—a large-scale and long-term effort to protect people and property of the Longmont community by improving the St. Vrain Creek corridor and making the channel more resilient to future flooding.